whiteand/quartet/README.md

 > **Explanation** - any JS value(except undefined) you want that describes invalidation error.

-We use the second parameter of `v` to add effect of storing explanation, it can be either:
+We use the second parameter of `v` to add the effect of storing explanation, it can be either:
 - explanation;
-- function that returns explanation.
+- a function that returns explanation.

 We use them to collect error messages and errors into `v.explanation` array.